 It would take changes in technology from transportation to processing as well as the development of new value-added products — such as aviation fuel and industrial chemicals — to improve the economic feasibility of biomass, scientists say.

-The cost of harvesting, chipping and loading biomass at timber harvesting sites comes to about $37.50 per dry ton, researchers estimated.
-Operating costs of a regional depot — including labor, fuel, maintenance, electricity and supplies — would add another $11 per dry ton.
+In addition, the cost of harvesting.
+Also chipping and loading biomass at timber harvesting sites.
+For it comes to about $37.50 per dry ton, researchers estimated.
+Operating costs of a regional depot — including labor, fuel, maintenance, electricity and supplies.
+For they would add another $11 per dry ton.
 These estimates do not include transportation and depot construction.

 “The actual levels of these costs that operators experience will be really critical to feasibility,” added Crandall.

-Other efficiencies in biomass processing and transportation could improve economic feasibility, added Sessions.
-They include reducing its moisture content and increasing its density to reduce trucking costs.
-The scale of processing facilities could be adjusted to minimize the cost per ton.
+Other efficiencies in biomass processing and transportation.
+For it could improve economic feasibility, added Sessions.
+They include reducing its moisture content.
+Also and increasing its density to reduce trucking costs.
+The scale of processing facilities could also be adjusted.
+That’s to minimize the cost per ton.

-Crandall and her colleagues estimated that a depot operating three shifts per day and producing 75,000 dry tons per year would create about 19 jobs.
+Crandall and her colleagues estimated that a depot operating three shifts per day.
+Therefore producing 75,000 dry tons per year.
+For it would create about 19 jobs.

 They also considered the possibility that an increase in material from federal forests would make a difference, but transportation costs would rise because such lands tend to be remote from likely depots.

-The potential for biomass, the researchers said, will likely depend on the ability to achieve other aims in addition to generating biomass as a product: wildfire risk reduction, forest restoration, energy and rural economic stimulus.
+The potential for biomass, the researchers said, will likely depend on the ability to achieve other aims.
+That’s in addition to generating biomass as a product.
+Also for wildfire risk reduction and forest restoration.
+Finally energy and rural economic stimulus.

-Support for the research came from the Northwest Advanced Renewables Alliance led by Washington State funded through the National Institute of Food and Agriculture in the U.S. Department of Agriculture.
+In addition, support for the research came from the Northwest Advanced Renewables Alliance.
+It was also led by Washington State funded through the National Institute of Food and Agriculture in the U.S. Department of Agriculture.

 Source: OSU College of Forestry: For a century, the College of Forestry has been a world class center of teaching, learning and research.
 It offers graduate and https://flic.kr/p/Q6rVzw, 12-28-16 undergraduate degree programs in sustaining ecosystems, managing forests and manufacturing wood products; conducts basic and applied research on the nature and use of forests; and operates 14,000 acres of college forests.